The Links Foundation, Incorporated

 Mission and Vision

-The Links Foundation, Incorporated is the philanthropic arm of The Links, Incorporated, an organization of professional women of color located throughout the United States, the District of Columbia and the Commonwealth of the Bahamas.
+The Links Foundation, Incorporated is the philanthropic arm of The Links, Incorporated, an organization of professional women of African descent located throughout the United States, the District of Columbia, the Commonwealth of the Bahamas, and the United Kingdom.
 The Foundation was established in 1979 to enhance and expand the philanthropic endeavors of The Links, Incorporated.
 The Links, Incorporated has a long tradition of promoting and engaging in educational, civic and inter-cultural activities in order to enrich the lives of members of the communities we serve.

 The Foundation provides grants to innovative programs that address problems to be solved, or opportunities to be seized, that are of regional, national or international significance.
 It has served The Links, Incorporated well as the conduit for grant support for special programs.
 Under Foundation guidelines, grants are made to support the five program facets of The Links, Incorporated which include Services to Youth, The Arts, National Trends and Services, International Trends and Services, and Health and Human Services.